gt-space/luna/firmware/reco/README.md

   - `processor_3_enabled` (bool, 1 byte)
   - Padding (22 bytes, all zeros)
 - Checksum: Calculated on opcode + body
+- Transfer length: 148 bytes; RECO telemetry shifted in during the transfer is currently discarded by the driver

 ### Messages FROM RECO (to FC)